braghimsistemas/suitup-php/docs/getting-started/index.md

 ## Setup Web Server

-Before begin you need to install a web server like apache, nginx or whatever you prefer and PHP version 7.2+.
+First of all you will need a web server like apache, nginx or whatever you prefer and PHP version 7.2+.

+> A Web server is a program that uses HTTP (Hypertext Transfer Protocol) to serve the files that form Web pages to users, in response to their requests, which are forwarded by their computers' HTTP clients.
+Dedicated computers and appliances may be referred to as Web servers as well.
+Reference: [WhatIs.com](https://whatis.techtarget.com/definition/Web-server)

+### Apache Web Server

+Install apache web server with apt:

+    $ sudo apt-get install apache2

 The `mod_rewrite` is required to work with friendly URL's routes.

-  - Apache: `$ sudo a2enmod rewrite`
+    $ sudo a2enmod rewrite

-After enable mod rewrite you shall need to restar the server.
+After enable mod rewrite you shall need to restart the server.

-### Apache Server

-Install apache web server with apt:

-`$ sudo apt-get install apache2`
+    $ sudo service apache2 restart

 It's important that you need to **allow override** on the virtual host where you will run the application (even in localhost).
 It will allow